 Becoming a host family in the Netherlands

-As mentioned, the au pair joins a cultural exchange where he or she focuses on babysitting and learning more about the Dutch culture.
-Before the au pair flies to the Netherlands, the au pair contract must be signed by you and the au pair.
+As mentioned, the au pair joins a cultural exchange where he or she focuses on babysitting and learning more about Dutch culture.
+Before the au pair flies to the Netherlands, the au pair contract must be signed by the host family and the au pair.

-There are some laws and regulations for you and the au pair.
-Make sure these are clear.
-In addition, it’s important that you find out whether your au pair need to apply for a visa and which measures apply for your au pair.
+There are some laws and regulations for the host family and au pair that should be followed to ensure a smooth process for entry and integration into the country.
+In addition, it’s important to find out whether your au pair needs to apply for a visa and which additional measures need to be taken.